CedricDViou/cobalt2-compliance/README.md

 # gpu-copy: Test PCIe bandwidth to GPUs

+This test ensures that no significant PCIe bottlenecks exist between the CPUs and the GPUs.

 This test copies large amounts of data in parallel to and from all available NVIDIA GPUs, and measures the resulting total transfer speed.
+It thus puts load on all NUMA domains in which a GPU is present.

 ## To run: